gabenodarse/rhythm-warrior/documentation.md

 each key in the resources.json file represents 1 graphic or animation. to add a graphic or animation, add the key to the resources.json file and create an array with the associated images then, modify resources.rs such that:
-	keys are in the corresponding order
+	keys have a corresponding name
 	max count of the new graphic/animation and its size are as desired

 graphics are displayed by passing the graphic id and frame number (along with transformation flags) to js